siphemkngwn/hy/README.md

    - If sensitivity < 0.8, we **do not compute** a weighted score; both `weighted_score` and `scaled_weighted_score` will be **null** in the JSON output and the submission will not appear on the leaderboard.

 2. **Threshold Selection**
-   - You may supply your own threshold via `threshold.txt` ensuring a sensitivity ≥ 0.8 (if possible).
+   - We have added an example code to calculate the threshold ensuring a sensitivity  ≥ 0.8 during training, you  may also supply your own threshold via `threshold.txt` using your run model function, ensuring a sensitivity ≥ 0.
+8.

 3. **Weighted Scoring via Factor Loadings**
    - The four performance metrics—`F1`, `AUPRC`, `Net.Benefit`, and `ECE`—are standardized (using `scale_params.json`) and then combined using the factor‐analysis loadings in `factor_loadings.json`.